The Pad\'e interpolation method applied to additive difference Painlev\'e equations: Pad e interpolation method on the additive grid

 \subsubsection{Computation method}

 Let us show how to compute the scalar Lax pair.
 Similarly to the item (c), we consider generic variables $f, g \in \P^1$ and generic parameters $a_0, b_0 \in \C^{\times}$ as in the second meaning in Remark \ref{rem:genericad}.
-We derive the Lax pair $L_1=0$ and $L_2=0$, which satisfies the compatibility condition, by using the results of the items (a)--(c) as follows: Firstly the Lax equation $L_2=0$ (e.g. eqs. (\ref{eq:E7L1L2ad}) and (\ref{eq:E6L1L2ad})) in the item (d) is the same as the contiguity relation $L_2=0$ (e.g. eqs. (\ref{eq:E7L2L3ad}) and (\ref{eq:E6L2L3ad})) in the item (b) under an $x$-independent gauge transform of $y(x)$ and changes of parameters.
-Secondly the Lax equation $L_1=0$ can be obtained as follows: Combining the contiguity relations $L_2=0$ and $L_3=0$ (e.g. eqs. (\ref{eq:E7L2L3ad}) and (\ref{eq:E6L2L3ad})) under generic variables $f, g$ and generic parameters $a_0, b_0$, one obtains a linear equation among the three terms $y(x+1), y(x)$ and $y(x-1)$ (see the figure below), whose coefficient functions depend on the variables $f, g, \o{f}, C_0$ and $C_1$.
-However the variables $C_0$ and $C_1$ appear through the product $C_0C_1$.
-Therefore expressing $\o{f}$ (e.g. eqs. (\ref{eq:E7eqad}), (\ref{eq:E6eqad})) and $C_0C_1$ (e.g. eqs. (\ref{eq:E7C0C1ad}) and (\ref{eq:E6C0C1ad})) in terms of $f$ and $g$ only, one obtains the Lax equation $L_1=0$ (e.g. eqs. (\ref{eq:E7L1L2ad}) and (\ref{eq:E6L1L2ad})).
+We derive the Lax pair $L_1=0$ and $L_2=0$, which satisfies the compatibility condition, by using the results of the items (a)--(c) as follows.
+Firstly the Lax equation $L_2=0$ (e.g. eqs. (\ref{eq:E7L1L2ad}) and (\ref{eq:E6L1L2ad})) in the item (d) is the same as the contiguity relation $L_2=0$ (e.g. eqs. (\ref{eq:E7L2L3ad}) and (\ref{eq:E6L2L3ad})) in the item (b) under an $x$-independent gauge transform of $y(x)$ and changes of parameters.
+Secondly the Lax equation $L_1=0$ can be obtained as follows.
+Combining the contiguity relations $L_2=0$ and $L_3=0$ (e.g. eqs. (\ref{eq:E7L2L3ad}) and (\ref{eq:E6L2L3ad})) under generic variables $f, g$ and generic parameters $a_0, b_0$, one obtains a linear equation among the three terms $y(x+1), y(x)$ and $y(x-1)$ (see Figure \ref{fig:L1}), whose coefficient functions depend on the variables $f, g, \o{f}, C_0$ and $C_1$.